All CIP trainees are required to help organize a seminar. Please use the Terms of Reference below to guide you.

 - Develop outline for seminar (no more than one page) including goals, objectives, educational approach (including interactive learning format), choose potential speakers/presenters (UofT faculty/others as appropriate).
 Seminars should be 2-3 hours in duration.

-- Contact CIP Director and CIP Administrator to review seminar outline.
+- Contact CIP Director and CIP Coordinator to review seminar outline.

-- Choose date/time for seminar with assistance of CIP Administrator who will arrange location.
+- Choose date/time for seminar with assistance of CIP Coordinator who will arrange location.

 - Review seminar outline with speakers/presenters; meet if required to ensure effective program development and presentation, finalize AV and other requirements, handouts, etc. (up to one week prior).

 - Provide CIP Coordinator with final seminar title, goals and objectives, short description of speakers, for timely advertisement (minimum one month).
 N.B.
 If seminar is based on a CIPCorEd unit, prior completion thereof may be required of registered CIP trainees.